 It has been said of security that "prevention is ideal, but detection is a must."
 However, detection without response has little value.
-Network security needs to be constantly improved to prevent as many attacks as possible and to swiftly detect and respond appropriately to any breach that does occur.
+Network security needs to be constantly Who Should Attend appropriately to any breach that does occur.
 This PREVENT - DETECT - RESPONSE strategy must be in place both externally and internally.
 As data become more portable and networks continue to be porous, there needs to be an increased focus on data protection.
-Critical information must be secured regardless of whether it resides on a server; in a robust network architecture, or on a portable device.
+Critical information must be secured regardless of whether it resides on a server, in a robust network architecture, or on a portable device.